From Dark Corner to DOT-COM:

 So, just as Dr. Strangelove learned to love the bomb,

-learn to live with it.
-The voting public will demand it and enough elected
+to live with it.
+The voting public will demand it and enough elected officials

-officials will start to agree.
-Powerful interest groups will demand it, sue
+will start to agree.
+Powerful interest groups will demand it, sue for it, and

 Implementing OLV will require more planning than most